microsoft/msbuild-lab335-agentic-rag/lab/exercise-3-optional-automated-evaluation.md

 1. Make sure the app is running locally before running evaluation.
 If you closed the app, you can open the terminal in VS Code, run the following commands to start the app locally:

     +++cd app+++

     +++./start.ps1+++

-1. Once your app is running locally, open another terminal and enable evaluation in your environment by running the following command in the terminal:
+1. Once your app is running locally, open another terminal by selecting **Terminal** > **New Terminal** from the menu bar.

+1. Enable evaluation in your environment by running the following command in the terminal:

     +++*azd env set USE_EVAL true*+++